Admission requirements for Doctor of Chiropractic Medicine (D.C.)

 Degree requirements: 90 college credits

-Time to degree: 10 trimesters (about 3 years and 4 months)
+Time to degree: 10 trimesters (about three years and four months)

 Clinical requirements: One year (minimum) of patient care